ncatlab/nlab-content/pages/22443.md

 Where the [[Mallows kernel]] is [[positive definite bilinear form|positive definite]] for all $\beta \geq 0$ ([Jiao-Vert 18, Thm.
 1](Kendall+tau+distance#JiaoVert18)), the Cayley distance kernel may become [[indefinite bilinear form|indefinite]], for small $\beta$, see Example \ref{CayleyDistanceKernelOnSym3} below.

 Currently, not much seems to be known about the general behavior of the Cayley distance kernel with $\beta$.
-Below we discuss sufficient lower bounds on $\beta$, for given $n$, for it to be positive definite.
+[Below](#Positivity) we discuss sufficient lower bounds on $\beta$, for given $n$, for it to be positive definite.

-\linebrerak
+\linebreak

 ## Definition